Yes No Share to Facebook

 Answer: No, the set-off amount is calculated from the assessed damages, not the court limit.
 This ensures that even if damages exceed $35,000, the net judgment awarded will still comply with the Small Claims Court's jurisdictional cap, as established in 2146100 Ontario Ltd. v.
 2052750 Ontario Inc., [2013 ONSC 2483].
 For tailored legal guidance, consider discussing your situation with W.J.
 Roy Paralegal Services.

-Does the Set-Off Amount in a Small Claims Court Case Take the Court Limit as the Maximum Possible Starting Amount?
+Is the Set-Off Amount In a Small Claims Court Case Calculated From the Capped Court Limit?

-If a Sum Is Assessed That Exceeds the Maximum Amount Allowed By the Small Claims Court, Any Set-Off Will Be taken From the Assessed Amount Rather Than Court Award Limit; However, the Total Amount Awarded Must Remain Within the Court Award Limit.
+In Cases Where A Sum Is Assessed Beyond the Small Claims Court Limit, Any Applicable Set-Off Is Calculated From the Assessed Amount Rather Than From the Court Award Limit; However, the Net Result Must Still Be Within The Court Award Limit.

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment

-In the Small Claims Court, a limit of $35,000, exclusive of legal costs and interest, currently applies; however, this limit applies to the amount that may be awarded as a Judgment rather than a limit upon the sums that may be assessed by the Small Claims Court.
+In the Small Claims Court, the amount that can be awarded as a Judgment is limited to $35,000, excluding legal costs or interest.
+This limit is separate from the amount that may be assessed.
 Additionally, when a set-off amount is applicable, it is calculated from the assessed amount rather than from the cap upon the court award.

 The Law